10up/insecure-content-warning/readme.txt

 [View historical changelog details here](https://github.com/10up/insecure-content-warning/blob/develop/CHANGELOG.md).

 == Upgrade Notice ==

+= 1.2.2 =
+* Note that this version bumps the minimum WordPress version from 6.4 to 6.6.

 = 1.2.1 =
 * Note that this version bumps the minimum WordPress version from 5.8 to 6.4.